Snake Pass

 Trivia

-• The Snake Pass has been formally closed by snow or ice on average around twenty or more times per winter season, making it one of the most frequently closed A-roads in England.
-The closures are managed by a gate system that has been in place since the road's construction.
-When the gates are shut, the Pass is shut, and the question of crossing the Dark Peak becomes a different calculation.
+• The Snake Pass is one of the most frequently closed A-roads in England, regularly shut by snow or ice across a winter season.
+The closures are managed by a gate system; when the gates are shut, the question of crossing the Dark Peak becomes a different calculation entirely.

 Appearances